b3-exmo/b3-exmo.github.io/docs/Culture/Too Sacred to Share.md

 Now...
 Somehow we've gone from the original twelve apostles going to preach Christ's teachings, baptizing people, even to their own detriment and violent demises, to... hiding behind a pulpit, saying their experience is [[Too Sacred|too sacred to share]].
 Including, but not limited to, being asked if a given latter-day apostle has seen Jesus Christ, the response is that "it's too sacred to share."
 Somehow, modern apostles have taken Jesus' admonition to mean "go ye into all the world, but don't give anyone any details about me or my teachings!"

 *This is your job.* Not "job" as in mission, though that is also true, but "job" as in W2 employees with a 401k.
 This is literally the one thing Apostles are meant to do.
 Either you saw Jesus or you didn't.
 Were ancient apostles concerned about what the world would think of them?
-Need I remind you, strawman apostle, that Joseph Smith testified of seeing Elohim, and Jehovah&mdash; God the Eternal Father, and Jesus Christ&mdash; physically and in person?
+Need I remind you, strawman apostle, that Joseph Smith testified of seeing Elohim, and Jehovah— God the Eternal Father, and Jesus Christ— physically and in person?
 And you can't say one way or the other if you saw Jesus?
 Why?
 Is your experience more sacred than the [[First Vision|First Vision]]?
-[Paul met Jesus](https://www.churchofjesuschrist.org/study/scriptures/nt/acts/9?lang=eng&id=p17#p17) on the road to Damascus&mdash; is your experience more sacred than Paul's?
+[Paul met Jesus](https://www.churchofjesuschrist.org/study/scriptures/nt/acts/9?lang=eng&id=p17#p17) on the road to Damascus— is your experience more sacred than Paul's?
 Martin Harris "[met the Lord Jesus Christ](https://archive.org/details/volume-2_202011/page/271/mode/2up?q=deer), who walked along by the side of him in the shape of a deer for two or three miles, talking with him as familiarly as one man talks with another."
 Was that experience too sacred to share?
 What am I [[Tithing|paying tithing]] for if an apostolic witness of Christ isn't going to witness of Christ?

 If an apostle will rationalize that a sacred experience is *too* sacred, I am left to assume that means "no I have not seen Jesus Christ, but I want you to think that I have.
 I want to keep that illusion alive so that I still have some form of power over you."
 It could also mean "nobody will believe me anyway and I don't want anyone suggesting alternate, more realistic, interpretations of my experience."
 Whatever imagined story that us common, lay members conjure up must be more faith-promoting than whatever story this hypothetical apostle could tell us.
 The implication must be more powerful than the actual story.
 If there was ever an individual, or quorum of individuals, who shouldn't be dissuaded by something being sacred, I should damn well expect it to be the apostles of Jesus Christ's one, true, [[Restoration#Already Restored|restored]] church.